Fact checkedFact Checked

 Exercise In Small Doses

-When you have a busy schedule, exercise routines are usually the first thing we let go of.
+When you have a hectic schedule, exercise routines are usually the first thing you let go of.
 Many studies have shown that exercise is important not only for overall health but also for burning fat.
 “After about 30 to 60 minutes of aerobic exercise, your body starts burning mainly fat,” says Dr. Burguera of the Cleveland Clinic[2].
 Try taking a short break to do some breathing and stretching exercises.
 Find a space at home or office to do limited positions.
 Work standing up.

 It can be even more pleasant to stop occasionally and get outside, even for just 10 minutes.
-Walking is one of the easiest exercises to maintain both your physical and mental states.
+Walking is one of the easiest physical activities to maintain both your physical and mental states.
 According to the Mayo Clinic[3], if you add 30 minutes of brisk walking to your daily routine, you could burn about 150 more calories a day.
 If you can walk longer, then you burn more calories which helps burn fat.

 Find Enjoyable Social Activities